 Researched and designed a module for creating, managing, entering, and judging applications and competitions within the StartupTree platform.

-Creation of each application was broken down into multiple layers to allow for creating competitions without having to provide all the information upfront.
-Admins first add the most crucial information -- the details about time, deadline, etc. -- then create the application questions for applicants, and add rubrics for judging and judges last.
-Giving administrators flexibility (being able to add and remove judges, edit the application, etc.) is important for error recovery.
-Editing an application brings them through the same process.
+Creation of each application needed to be broken down into smaller pieces.
+Admins often do not have all the details of the event upfront upon creation.
+They may first add the most crucial information — the event details about time, deadline, etc. — then create the application questions for applicants, and add rubrics and judges last.
+Giving administrators flexibility and keeping these pieces independent from each other allow admins to work asynchronously and allows for better error recovery.

 The final step for the administrator is the review of all the evaulations to choose winners (or applicants to advance to the next round).
 Evaluations can be shown by applicant or by judge and may also be downloaded as pdfs.